Aryan-Dey/Paris-Olympics-2024-Dashboard/README.md

 - **Interactive map visualizations** with zoom-on-selection
 - **Clean layout design** built using Figma and implemented in Power BI
 - Search-enabled visuals and custom tooltips

+## 📥 How to View the Dashboard

+To explore the full Power BI dashboard:

+1. **Download the `.pbix` file** from this repository.
+2. Open it using **Power BI Desktop** (free to download from Microsoft).
+3. Interact with the visuals, slicers, and charts to explore different insights.